samjsnn/Cellular-Automaton-Transport-Network/README.md

 - Evaporation Rate: Determines the longevity of the pheromone trails.
 Faster evaporation rates result in shorter-lived trails, requiring agents to constantly explore and adapt to new paths, avoiding reliance on outdated information.

-You can interact with the simulation in real-time to see how changes in parameters affect network formation.
+You can interact with the simulation in real time to see how changes in parameters affect network formation.
 The controls are:

-A/S: Adjust Sensory Angle
+-A/S: Adjust Sensory Angle
-O/P: Adjust Sensory Offset
+-O/P: Adjust Sensory Offset
-T/Y: Adjust Turn Angle
+-T/Y: Adjust Turn Angle
-D/F: Adjust Diffusion Rate
+-D/F: Adjust Diffusion Rate
-E/R: Adjust Evaporation Rate
+-E/R: Adjust Evaporation Rate

 https://samjsnn.github.io/Physarum-Transport-Network/